Documentation

 - Launcher menu for easy access to multiple applications and firmwares

-- Access to user generated content and applications repository via the store app
+- Access to user generated content and applications repository via the hub app

 Open source

-The hardware design is fully open source and available under a permissive license (CERN-OHL-P).
-The design was made in the open source PCB CAD application KiCAD, allowing everyone to edit the design without any roadblocks.
-We’ve also included manufacturing files so people could order the design themselves if they wish to experiment.
+The hardware design will be made fully open source and available under a permissive license (CERN-OHL-P).
+The design can be edited using the open source PCB CAD application KiCAD, allowing everyone to edit the design without any roadblocks.

 Personality modules